ShebinSp/magic_square/README.md

 # Magic Square Checker

 ## Description
-This program checks whether the given matrix is a magic square or not.
+This program checks whether the given matrix is a magic square or not, once you have magic square the program exits or continues otherwise.
 A magic square is a square matrix where the sum of the numbers in each row, each column, and both main diagonals is the same.
 If the given matrix is a magic square, it prints "You have the Magic Square!", otherwise, it prints "Sorry.. its not a Magic Square, but its cool..
 Please try again!".

 ## Features
 - Checks whether the given matrix is a magic square or not.